-Best Touchscreen Gloves for Winter
+Best Touchscreen Gloves for Winter 2017

 Mujjo double-layered touchscreen gloves

 These dual-layer gloves are Mujjo's response to customers asking for something a bit thicker for colder climes.
-They added a layer of wool (just like grandma used to do!) so you can now have your phone and keep your hands warm too.
+They added a layer of wool (just like grandma used to do!), so you can now have your phone and keep your hands warm too.
+For $35, that's not a bad deal at all.

 Silicone grips all over the palms of these gloves make sure your phone doesn't slip out of your hands in slippery weather, and Mujjo has made it so that you can use any fingertip, knuckle, and even the palm or heel of your hand.
 It's almost like you're wearing nothing at all… Nothing at all… Nothing at all!